You are here:

 - At the end of the visit, visitors must return their visitors pass and can collect any outgoing property from the visitors' reception centre.

 The following items may be left for prisoners without management approval and retained by prisoners in their cell (fluorescent colours and camouflage are not permitted).
 This list has been compiled to be as detailed as possible, however, it is important to note that acceptance of any items of property is at the discretion of MRC staff.

-- 6 t-shirts, polo tops or long sleeved tops
+- 3 plain white t-shirts or long sleeved tops

-- 6 pairs of jockettes or boxers shorts (new only, tags and packaging intact, single gusset)
+- 7 pairs of briefs or boxer shorts (new only, tags and packaging intact)

-- 6 pairs of socks (new only, tags and packaging intact)
+- 2 sets of pyjamas (new only, tags and packaging intact)

 - 6 standard sized photographs per visit (no Polaroids)

 - 1 hat or cap (plain, no motifs)

 - 1 suit (for court), no navy coloured trousers

 - 1 collared dress shirt (for court), no light blue colours